-FDP_ACC.1.1 The TSF shall enforce the Memory Access Control Policy on all subjects (software with privilege mode and user mode), all objects (data including code stored in memories) and all the operations defined in the Memory Access Control Policy.
-Subjects are software codes in Privilege and User mode.
+S3F1 9KF/KT/KS SECURITY TARGET LITE Public FDP_ACC.1.1 The TSF shall enforce the Memory Access Control Policy on all subje with privilege mode and user mode), all objects (data including co- memories) and all the operations defined in the Memory Access Control de stored in Subjects are software codes in Privilege and User mode.
 Object are data stored in ROM, RAM and FLASH memories.
-Dependencies: FDP_ACF.1 Security attribute based access control 158 The TOE shall meet the specified below. requirement "Security attribute based access control (FDP_ACF.1)" as FDP_ACF.1 Security attribute based access control The attributes are all the operations related to the data stored in memories, which are the read , write , delete and execute operations.
-Hierarchical to: No other components.
-FDP_ACF.1.1 The TSF shall enforce the Memory Access Control Policy to objects based on the memory area where the software is executed from and/or the memory area where the access is performed to and/or the operation to be performed.
-FDP_ACF.1.2 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: evaluate the corresponding permission control information before the access so that accesses to be denied can not be utilised by the subject attempting to perform the operation.
-FDP_ACF.1.3 The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: none .
-FDP_ACF.1.4 The TSF shall explicitly deny access of subjects to objects based on the following additional rules: none.
-Dependencies: FDP_ACC.1 Subset access control FMT_MSA.3 Static attribute initialisation 159 The TOE shall meet the requirement "Static attribute initialisation (FMT_MSA.3)" as specified below.
+Dependencies: FDP_ACF.1 Security attribute based access control 158 The TOE shall meet the specified below. ne requirement "Security attribute based access control (FDP_ACF.1)" as FDP_ACF.1 Security attribute based access control The attributes are all the operations related to the data stored in which are the read , write , delete and execute operations. memories, Hierarchical to: No other components.
+FDP_ACF.1.1 The TSF shall enforce the Memory Access Control Policy to object the memory area where the software is executed from and/or the memory the access is performed to and/or the operation to be performed.
+FDP_ACF.1.2 The TSF shall enforce the following rules to determine if an among controlled subjects and controlled objects is allowed: corresponding permission control information before the access so that a denied can not be utilised by the subject attempting to perform the operation evaluate the accesses to be FDP_ACF.1.3 The TSF shall explicitly authorise access of subjects to objects ba following additional rules: none . ased on the FDP_ACF.1.4 The TSF shall explicitly deny access of subjects to objects ba following additional rules: none. sed on the Dependencies: FDP_ACC.1 Subset access control FMT_MSA.3 Static attribute initialisation 159 The TOE shall meet th ne requirement "Static attribute initialisation (FMT_MSA.3)" as specifi ied below.
 FMT_MSA.3 Static attribute initialisation Hierarchical to: No other components.
-FMT_MSA.3.1 The TSF shall enforce the Memory Access Control Policy to provide well defined default values for security attributes that are used to enforce the SFP.
-FMT_MSA.3.2 The TSF shall allow any subject (provided that the Memory Access Control Policy is enforced and the necessary access is therefore allowed) to specify alternative initial values to override the default values when an object or information is created.
-Dependencies: FMT_MSA.1 Management of security attributes FMT_SMR.1 Security roles
+FMT_MSA.3.1 The TSF shall enforce the Memory Access Control Policy to provide default values for security attributes that are used to enforce the S FMT_MSA.3.2 The TSF shall allow any subject (provided that the Memory Access Co is enforced and the necessary access is therefore allowed) to specify initial values to override the default values when an object or inf created. alternative Dependencies: FMT_MSA.1 Management of security attributes FMT_SMR.1 Security roles